Trey Mancini Player Props: Cubs vs. Cardinals

 Trey Mancini At The Plate

-- Looking at the 73 games he has played this year, he's hit a long ball in four of them (5.5%), and in 1.6% of his trips to the plate.
+- In 5.4% of his games this year, he has hit a home run, and 1.6% of his trips to the dish.

-- Mancini has picked up an RBI in 18 games this season (24.7%), with more than one RBI in five of those contests (6.8%).
+- Mancini has an RBI in 18 of 74 games this season, with multiple RBI in five of them.
+He has also driven in three or more of his team's runs in three contests.

-- He has scored in 23 games this season (31.5%), including multiple runs in seven games.
+- He has scored in 31.1% of his games this year, with two or more runs scored in 9.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.